tchaudhry91/ts2019-challenges/docs/content/ci-cd/challenge2.md

   - Pass the string variable from previous step to hudson.util.Secret.decrypt() function, and print the output to console

 4. To create a new job go to [Jenkins](http://192.168.33.10/).
-  - On top right corner click on `New Item`
+  - On top left corner click on `New Item`
   - Enter `parpipe` as job name
   - select `pipeline` from the list below
   - click `ok` button at the bottom